DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 helm namespace upgrade zzz-jade datarepo-helm/datarepo --version=0.1.0 --install --namespace zzz -f zzzDeployment.yaml
 ```

-## 9. Continued Postgres Setup
+## 8. Install Postgres 12

-1. You should have already added the following to your path: `/Applications/Postgres.app/Contents/Versions/latest/bin` to your path.
+[Postgres](https://www.postgresql.org/) is an advanced open-source database.
+**Postgres.app** is used to manage a local installation of Postgres.
+The latest
+release can be found on the [GitHub releases](https://github.com/PostgresApp/PostgresApp/releases)
+page.
+For compatibility, make sure to select a version which supports all the
+older versions of Postgres including 9.6.
+After launching the application,
+create a new version 12 database as follows:

+1. Click the sidebar icon (bottom left-hand corner) and then click the plus sign
+2. Name the new server, making sure to select version **12**, and then
+**Initialize** it
+3. Add `/Applications/Postgres.app/Contents/Versions/latest/bin` to your path
+(there are multiple ways to achieve this)
-2. Create the data repo db and user by running the following while in the `jade-data-repo` directory.
+4. Create the data repo db and user by running the following while in the `jade-data-repo` directory.
 More information can be found in [the database readme](https://github.com/DataBiosphere/jade-data-repo/blob/develop/DATABASE.md)
   ```
   psql -f db/create-data-repo-db
   ```